SvenAelterman/BitnamiWordPressOnAzureTerraform/src/split-deployment/Site/README.md

 After running the bootstrap deployment, you'll find a backend.tf file in this folder that does not specify a key.
 If you don't want to run the bootstrap, you can create a backend.tf file manually.

-> Note: this approach will not work without remote state.
-A possible alternative is to use workspaces.

 ```hcl
 terraform {
   backend "azurerm" {